Agatha Christie: Life and career

-Childhood and adolescence: 1890–1907
+1890–1907: childhood and adolescence

 Agatha Mary Clarissa Miller was born on 15 September 1890, into a wealthy upper middle class family in Torquay, Devon.
-She was the youngest of three children born to Frederick Alvah Miller, "a gentleman of substance", and his wife Clarissa Margaret "Clara" Miller, née Boehmer.
+She was the youngest of three children born to Frederick Alvah Miller, "a gentleman of substance", and his wife Clarissa "Clara" Margaret (née Boehmer).

-Christie's mother Clara was born in Dublin in 1854 to British Army officer Frederick Boehmer and his wife Mary Ann Boehmer née West.
+Christie's mother Clara was born in Dublin in 1854 to British Army officer Frederick Boehmer and his wife Mary Ann (née West).
 Boehmer died in Jersey in 1863, leaving his widow to raise Clara and her brothers on a meagre income.
-Two weeks after Boehmer's death, Mary's sister Margaret West married widowed dry goods merchant Nathaniel Frary Miller, a US citizen.
-To assist Mary financially, they agreed to foster nine-year-old Clara; the family settled in Timperley, Cheshire.
-Margaret and Nathaniel had no children together, but Nathaniel had a 17-year-old son, Fred Miller, from his previous marriage.
+Two weeks after Boehmer's death, Mary's sister, Margaret West, married widowed dry-goods merchant Nathaniel Frary Miller, a US citizen.
+To assist Mary financially, Margaret and Nathaniel agreed to foster nine-year-old Clara; the family settled in Timperley, Cheshire.
+The couple had no children together, but Nathaniel had a 17-year-old son, Frederick "Fred", from his previous marriage.
 Fred was born in New York City and travelled extensively after leaving his Swiss boarding school.
 He and Clara were married in London in 1878.
-Their first child, Margaret Frary ("Madge"), was born in Torquay in 1879.
-The second, Louis Montant ("Monty"), was born in Morristown, New Jersey, in 1880, while the family was on an extended visit to the United States.
+Their first child, Margaret "Madge" Frary, was born in Torquay in 1879.
+The second, Louis Montant "Monty", was born in Morristown, New Jersey, in 1880, while the family was on an extended visit to the United States.